 "Lost in a day dream," "zoned out," "dissociated," "in a fugue state," "lost in thought"...
 All these are attempts to describe trance states--states that are out of the realm of "normal waking state."
 So are expressions like, "totally absorbed," "in the zone," “on a roll,” and “entranced”—the second set are descriptions of trance states that are useful or helpful in some way.

-The variety of trance states is immense--from ecstatic spiritual rapture to repetitious self-berating fantasy--and trance states are neither "normal waking state" nor sleep, but it's easy in language to get from "not a normal waking state" to simply saying sleep if we don't have words for anything in between.
+The variety of trance states is immense--from ecstatic spiritual rapture to repetitious self-berating fantasy--and trance states are neither "normal waking state" nor sleep, but it's easy to see how, when we’re at a loss for words, people can make the logical jump from “well, I wasn’t awake” to “I was asleep” because we don’t have clear words for anything in between.

 Myth 3: hypnosis is magical, effortless, and/or guaranteed to work

 Sometimes people come to see me and they lie back and say declare something like, "okay!
 I'm ready! fix me!" as if I'm going to wave my magic wand, yell "Hazzah!" and their problems will fade away.

 The other myths about hypnosis encourages this fantasy: the idea of a hypnotist controlling your mind can be relieving if you've been struggling to control your own mind.
 Likewise, the idea of going to sleep and waking up with your problem gone can feel very enticing if all you're exhausted from fighting things.